Frequently Asked Questions

 - Does trading across borders record the de jure (the law) or de facto (the practice) situation?

 - What does domestic transport measure?

-- How does the Trading across Borders indicator measure time?
+- How do the trading across borders indicators measure time?

-- How does the Trading across Borders indicator measure cost?
+- How do the trading across borders indicators measure cost?

-WHAT DOES THE TRADING ACROSS BORDERS INDICATOR MEASURE?
+WHAT DO THE TRADING ACROSS BORDERS INDICATORS MEASURE?

 Doing Business records the time and cost associated with the logistical process of exporting and importing goods.
 Doing Business measures the time and cost (excluding tariffs) associated with three sets of procedures—documentary compliance, border compliance and domestic transport—within the overall process of exporting or importing a shipment of goods.

 HOW IS THE TRADING ACROSS BORDERS RANKING CALCULATED?